 The speaker continues on to say that even if she changed for him, “changed for thee” and worked hard for their love, “love, so wrought,” it still may be “unwrought” with the passage of time.
 If the two lovers do not find reasons to love one another rather than present-day surface-level pleasantries, then their love may be liable to change over time.
 The speaker would rather not be loved than risk this in the future.

 Thine own dear pity’s wiping my cheeks dry:

 A creature might forget to weep, who bore

 Thy comfort long, and lose thy love thereby!

 But love me for love’s sake, that evermore

 The last lines of this sonnet conclude the speaker’s ideas about love and restate her initial request.
 She also voices another reason she does not wish to be loved, for pity’s sake.
 Due to the fact that he has given her comfort in the past and she has heartily appreciated it, she knows that over time she might come to take that comfort for granted and forget the love it once engendered in her.
 This loss of recognition might make her lose his love for good.

 The last lines of the piece are a reiteration of her entire request.
 She wishes for her lover to love her for love’s sake only, not anything else.
-This will insure that “Thou mayst love on” throughout all eternity.”
+This will ensure that “Thou mayst love on” throughout all eternity.”